College is an investment, but it's not one you have to make alone.

 Cost Breakdown for 2023-24

-†Represents average total need-based package for a student who demonstrates financial need (Class of 2026 Admitted Student Data as of 08/10/22).
-We evaluate each family's financial circumstances to determine financial aid eligibility.
+†Represents average total need-based package for a student who demonstrates financial need (Class of 2027 Admitted Student Data as of 08/14/23).
+The total need-based aid award can include a combination of Bucknell need-based grant funding, federal grants, state grants, federal work-study and a federal subsidized student loan.
+We evaluate income, untaxed income, assets and other family information from both the custodial and non-custodial parent to determine financial aid eligibility.

 Detailed Cost Breakdown

 Bucknell lists three costs of attendance.
 The first applies to students living in on-campus housing with a meal plan, the second applies to students living off campus in a building unaffiliated with the University, and the third applies to students living at home with their families and commuting to campus.